What are the latest developments concerning the death penalty?

 What has been the recent history of capital punishment in the United States?

 The U.S. Supreme Court in 1972 struck down state death penalty laws, a ruling that also brought federal executions to a halt.
 In 1976, the court

 become exhausted.
-In 1999, the number reached 100 but it has dropped since.
-Among the 50 states, the death penalty is abolished in 13 states and 5 more states have not carried out any recent executions.
+In 1999, the number reached 100 but it has dropped since and most recently there have been no executions due to new constiutional challenges.
+Among the 50 states, the death penalty is abolished in 16 states and several others have not carried out any recent executions.

 Five states have carried out over 2/3 of the executions

 since 1977.
 In most states the method of execution is by lethal injection although in several states the prisoner may choose an